RyanJMah/ece350-notes/3-general_purpose_scheduling/readme.md

 While one thread is stalling on a memory operation, the other thread can use the core for anything else.

 ![Hyperthreading](./images/hyperthreading.png)

+## Evaluating Scheduling Algorithms

+### Deterministic Modelling

+Kinda like unit tests.

+Test scenario has inputs and outputs.
+Evaluate the outputs to check for both "correctness" and to assess the performance.

+* Correctness
+  * Assume that the algorithms are correct in their implementation
+  * Correctness may mean something like, tasks don't starve or whatever

+### Queuing Theory

+Real behaviour of most systems look very different from how the deterministic approach models it.
+Real systems have lots of randomness in them.

+This is basically Zarnett advertising his 4th year course (which I think I will be taking lol).

+### Simulations and Emulation

+A simulation, if designed appropriately, will account for more things like timer interrupts and context switch times.

+### The Real World

+Running on real HW is always best.